 Latvia

 Section Supplementary data requirements for Annex III dossier Yes/NO Goal(s) of Guidance document Guidance Doc- ument availa- ble Yes/No and language of the docu- ment Address or contact point to obtain GD

-sonal equipment exceeds allowable value PPP can not be authorised for non-professional use;
+(Repr.
+1A, 1B) H360F; (Repr.
+2) H361d; (Repr.
+2) H361f; (Lact.)
+H362; - if operator risk during use of PPP or after it when not using individual personal equipment exceeds allowable value PPP can not be authorised for non-professional use;

 Residues NO

 Efficacy No

 Fate and behaviour Yes See core text in chapter 4.5.2

 Ecotoxicology No

-Lithuania Lithuania Section Supplementary data requirements for Annex III dossier Yes/NO Goal(s) of Guidance document Guidance Docu- ment available Yes/No and language of the document Address or contact point to obtain GD Phys.
-Chem. properties and anal. method No Toxicology Acute inhalation toxicity requirements: A clear and robust justification for waiving the acute inhalation toxicity study required by Regulation No. 284/2013 should be provided, if the applicant cannot justify an alternative approach under Regulation (EC) No 1272/2008, i.e. acute inhalation toxicity of all No
+Lithuania Section Supplementary data requirements for Annex III dossier Yes/NO Goal(s) of Guidance document Guidance Docu- ment available Yes/No and language of the document Address or contact point to obtain GD Phys.
+Chem. properties and anal. method No Toxicology Acute inhalation toxicity requirements: Until a change in condition i) of the data requirement for inhalation toxicity of Regulation (EU) No 284/2013 has been made, or a harmonised EU interpretation of this